secretstartups/handbook/support/workflows/internal_requests.html.md

 - Group namespace changes
 - Project export

-Console escalation requests can also serve a purpose when a deep dive is needed to understand the root cause of a problem.
-This may be because we are not sufficiently logging in kibana/sentry, we're unable to replicate an issue, or the creation of an issue may not be the appropriate action needed to resolve a customer problem.
+Console escalation requests can also serve a purpose when further information (unavailable through the UI or API) is needed to understand the root cause of a problem.
+This may be because we are not sufficiently logging in Kibana/Sentry, we're unable to replicate an issue, or the creation of an issue may not be the appropriate action needed to resolve a customer problem.
 Collaborate with console enabled engineers and product teams to solve these types of problems.

 Engineers with console access should search for similar previous requests, look for the relevant function in the code, or work with another engineer to resolve each request.
-Common or larger work can be found in the [support runbooks](https://gitlab.com/gitlab-com/support/runbooks/).
+Common or custom functions can be found in the [support runbooks](https://gitlab.com/gitlab-com/support/runbooks/).

 Any request requiring disk access requires an [infra issue](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues).